seemoo-lab/internalblue/README.md

     internalblue

-It should automatically connect to your Android phone through ADB.
+It should automatically connect to your Android phone through ADB or your local Linux via hcitool.
+It might request your password via sudo each time when hcitool is used.
 Use the *help* command to display a list of available commands.

 Requirements on Android: